-I remain optimistic that we will succeed.
-My family and I value the continued support of the thousands of residents of District 28 and concerned citizens from across the state.
-Together, we all had a hand in moving the state forward.
+I am optimistic that we will be successful.
+My family and I value the continued support of thousands of residents of Legislative District 28 and concerned citizens from across the state.
+Together, we have all had a hand in moving the state forward.
 Thank you so much.
 Please don’t hesitate to contact me about any legislative issue.

 All my best,